cucumber/docs/content/docs/cucumber/api.md

 ## Global Hooks

 {{% block "ruby" %}}
 A global hook will run once before any scenario is run.
-Simply put the code at the top-level in your `env.rb` file (or any other file under `features/support` directory).
+Put the code at the top-level in your `env.rb` file (or any other file under `features/support` directory).